GwynethLlewelyn/gosl-basics/README.md

 Importing the whole W-Hat database, which has a bit over 9 million entries, took on my Mac 3 minutes and 5 seconds.
 Aye, that's quite a long time.
 On a shared server, it can be even longer.

 This also works for OpenSimulator grids and you can use the same scripts and database if you wish.
 Currently, the database stores an extra field with UUID, which is usually set to the name of the grid.
 Linden Lab sets these as 'Production' and 'Testing' respectively; other grid operators may use other names.
 There is no guarantee that every grid operator has configured their database with an unique name.
 Also, because of the way the key/value database works, it _assumes_ that all avatar names are unique across _all_ grids, which may not be true: only UUIDs are guaranteed to be unique.
 The reason why this was implemented this way was that I wanted _very fast_ name2key searches, while I'm not worried about very slow key2name searches, since those are implemented in LSL anyway.
 To make sure that you can have many avatars with the same name but different UUIDs, well, it would require a different kind of database.
 Also, what should a function return for an avatar with three different UUIDs?
 You can see the problem there.
 Therefore I kept it simple, but be mindful of this limitation.

+Oh, and with 9 million entries, this is slow.